openhab/openhab-docs/concepts/rules.md

 ## What Are Rules

-You can think of rules as routines or behaviours for your smart home.
+You can think of rules as routines or behaviors for your smart home.

 Many people have a routine when they wake up in the morning: make the bed, make coffee, make and eat breakfast, brush their teeth, etc.
 Similarly your smart home can have a routine: when the sun rises raise the blinds and adjust the temperature.